carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

 Our `.zip` files are compressed files.
-They each contain multiple
+Each contains multiple
 different types of output files for a single input FASTQ file.
 To
 view the contents of a `.zip` file, we can use the program `unzip`
 to decompress these files.
 Let's try doing them all at once using a